 Beauty Benefits of Collagen

 At least 75% of our skin protein is made of collagen.
 As babies, we came into the world with an abundance of collagen.
-Time, repetitive movements (smile and furrows), environmental damage and bad habits like smoking and lack of sleep contributes to the breaking down of collagen in the skin – that means loss of plumpness and elasticity of the skin.
+Time, repetitive movements (smile and furrows), environmental damage, and bad habits like smoking and lack of sleep contribute to the breaking down of collagen in the skin – that means loss of plumpness and elasticity of the skin.

 It’s an uphill battle for our skin and our bodies.
-Around the age of 25, our bodies start of break down collagen more that we churn out new ones.
+Around the age of 25, our bodies start to break down collagen more than churn out new ones.
 Some of our lifelong habits don’t help in the preservation of youthful skin either, and we begin to notice lines and wrinkles and loss of elasticity and firmness.

 Reduces Nail Brittleness

 When the body needs more collagen for nail support, nails become brittle.
 Collagen peptides contain arginine.
 Arginine delivers nitric oxide to the nail beds.
 In short, collagen supports healthy nails.
 One study discovered that when participants took collagen for 24 weeks, it improved their nail health; resulting in lesser breakage and improve growth rate.

 In addition to keratin, collagen, to a lesser extent, helps maintain healthy hair.
 Collagen can not only support your hair but may also do the same for our scalps.
 Scalp is skin and what is helpful to your skin’s health is helpful for your scalp as well.
 Poor health of the scalp results in thinning hair or hair loss.